Just because interest rates are at an all-time low doesn’t mean you can’t build your savings balance to an all-time high.

 Ongoing, variable 2.41% p.a. when you link your USaver account to a UBank Ultra transaction account and transfer at least $200 per month into either account.
 The linked transaction account has no monthly fees and no international fees.
 Bonus interest available on balances up to $200,000.

 - Maximum Rate: 2.41% p.a.

 Work out a savings plan

-Take some time to think about what you’re saving for.
-Do you have any particular goals or purchases in mind, or do you simply want to build your balance as much as possible?
+Take some time to think about your savings goals.
+Do you have any particular purchases in mind, or do you simply want to build your balance as much as possible?
 Once you’ve set yourself a financial goal you can work out a savings plan to help you get there as soon as possible.

 An effective savings plan will outline how much you plan to save, the timeframe in which you will make it happen and how much money you plan to deposit into your savings account each week.
 You can also use one of our handy savings calculators to work out the logistics of your savings plan.

 Of course, another important part of any savings plan is working out where you can cut back on expenses.
 From gym memberships to eating out, there are plenty of ways you can reduce your spending and have more money left over to put towards your savings.

 The best way to maximise your savings is to make sure you actually save money.
 If you set up a direct debit so that a portion of your salary goes straight into your savings account as soon as you’re paid, you can automate the savings process and ensure that your balance grows every week.

 This removes the temptation to spend rather than save your money, and you will probably be surprised at just how quickly your balance grows when you make regular deposits.
 Some accounts will even offer bonus interest if you deposit a minimum amount each month.